abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 ### Specialise and become an expert

 If you’ve studied computer science and are looking for a career in Ruby development then focus on that.
 Don’t waste your time trying to level up your CSS skills.
 If you’re obsessed with print, inks, paper stocks and Pantone books then stay in that world.
-There is time to develop your skill set as your career progresses.
+There will be time to develop your skill set as your career progresses.

-> If you promote yourself as an all-knowing design hero we will question you on it so be ready.
+> If you promote yourself as an all-knowing hero we will question you on it so be ready.

+### Document it, or it never happened

+Documenting your learning and working experiences will help you become better at what you do.

+Being able to describe what you do in a clear and confident manner will make you more attractive to potential employers.
+There are a few ways you can do this, be it posting informative tweets, writing blog posts or creating interesting code examples on Codepen or Github.
+And remember, the more content you post online, the easier it will be for potential employers to find you.

 ## Bonus tip: love what you do